alpacon

 • Superusers

-Private notes can only be edited or deleted by the note author.
+Private notes can only be edited or deleted by their respective authors.